Paarl, Western Cape

 Did you know?

 The natural attractions of Paarl captivated the father of evolutionary theory, Charles Darwin, when he visited the town in 1836.

-The famous Co-operative Wine Growers' Association (better known by its Afrikaans initials KWV) is located in Paarl.
-KWV boasts an international reputation for the quality of its brandies.
+The famous Co-operative Wine Growers' Association (better known by its Afrikaans initials KWV) is also located here and has an international reputation for the quality of its brandies.
 Here you can book a cellar tour or partake in one of several tastings on offer, including a delectable liqueur and chocolate experience.

 Travel tips & Planning info